mgiacomini/mips-pipeline/README.md

-***scMIPS***
+**scMIPS**

 1 - It's a simple vhdl description of Patterson and Hennessy MIPS processor.

-2 - Arquitecture.pdf describe the processor like was done.
+2 - Architecture.pdf describe the processor like was done.
 To understand VHDL description it is highly recommend to follow the mentioned archive.

 3 - As you see it is not a complete FPGA project.
 It is just .vhd files.
 To run and simulate the processor we recommend the lecture of links above: